This post may contain affiliate links. Please see my disclosure policy for details.

 Another location in the University of Glasgow you may not have heard of is the Joseph Black Building.

-Bree attends Harvard University but after her travels in Scotland and finding out that she is Jamie’s daughter, she doesn’t feel like herself.
+Bree attends Harvard University but after she travels in Scotland and finds out that she is Jamie’s daughter, she doesn’t feel like herself.

 The classroom in the Joseph Black Building was used for one of Bree’s classes when they were discussing the Midnight Ride by Paul Revere.

 Unlike the rest of the main campus at the University of Glasgow, it’s best to enquire before your visit, especially when classes are taking place.